 Many problems are solved by simply switching the device off and on.
 This goes for both the RDDRONE-FMUK66 and your computer.
 If you can't connect with your drone, first try to switch it on and off, and also try restarting the software you are using, or reboot your PC.

-Make sure there is a bootloader on the board, and that the firmware is working correctly.
-Try to rewrite both the bootloader and firmware using the debugger.
+Make sure there is actually a bootloader on the board, and that the firmware is working correctly.
+When first powered on the Bootloader will flash the yellow LED while in bootloader mode.
+If you are having difficulty you can follow the flashing instructions, and re-flash both the bootloader and firmware using the debugger.

 Check if you can power the FMU at all.
 If the FMU works fine when the battery is connected, but not when only USB is connected, it could be that fuse F3 is blown.
 Please see the page about the fuses on the RDDRONE-FMUK66 board.